Compactly supported, orthogonal, continuous piecewise polynomial multiresolution analysis: Introduction

 The paper is organized as follows: In section 2 the notation is set and we review the elements of multiresolution analysis needed in the later sections.
 In section 3 we introduce the orthogonal polynomials that will be used and also review formulas and recurrences in hypergeometric function theory.
 A set of biorthogonal 'ramp' functions are introduced that are given by Jacobi polynomials which simplifies some of the results developed in \cite{dgha}.
 We then investigate multiresolution analyses that have $C^0$ generators and give explicit representations of the useful functions in this MRA in terms of hypergeometric polynomials.
 The Mellin transform of these functions is computed.
-These results are used to give explicit formulas for the scaling functions computed in \cite{dgha} and also to develop new multiresolution analyses whose scaling function generators are polynomials with rational coefficients.
-Thus these orthogonal MRAs allow for the use of fixed point arithmetic which may be useful in signal processing \cite{km}.
+These results are used to give explicit formulas for the scaling functions computed in \cite{dgha} and also to develop new multiresolution analyses whose scaling function generators are polynomials with rational coefficients which may allow for efficient coding.
 We also note that the generators are symmetric or antisymmetric with respect to either $0$ or $\frac{1}{2}$.
-In section 5 we compute the Fourier transform of the various functions used in these multiresolution analyses.
-In section 6 the $(n+1)\times (n+1)$ matrix coefficients in the refinement equation are considered and relations between their entries, based on the symmetries of the scaling function discussed previously, are illuminated.
-Finally an algorithm is outlined for the computation of the coefficients in the matrix equation giving the wavelets functions in terms of the scaling functions.
+In section 5 we use the above results to explicitly compute the Fourier transform of the various functions used in these multiresolution analyses.
+In section 6 the $(n+1)\times (n+1)$ matrix coefficients in the refinement equation are considered and relations between their entries, based on the symmetries of the scaling functions discussed previously, are illuminated.
+An algorithm is outlined for the computation of the coefficients in the matrix equation giving the wavelets functions in terms of the scaling functions.
+Finally following \cite{dgha} we describe using the symmetry of the wavelets and scaling functions how to easily modify these bases for use on compact intervals.